kyma-project/kyma/docs/operation-guides/10-backup-kyma.md

 >**TIP:**
 Learn how to:
 >- [Back up and restore individual resources](#tutorials-restore-resources-using-velero) manually or automatically using Velero.
->- [Create on-demand volume snapshots[(#tutorials-create-on-demand-volume-snapshots-for-cloud-providers), also for cloud providers.
+>- [Create on-demand volume snapshots](#tutorials-create-on-demand-volume-snapshots-for-cloud-providers), also for cloud providers.